-This interactive, lectures-style day will highlight programs at the College of New Caledonia including but not limited to English, Film Studies, Anthroplogy, Sociology, Criminology, Philosophy, Creative Writing and English Literature.
-Students will gain first-hand experience of classes at CNC, with engaging and dynamic instructors.
+This interactive day will highlight programs and departments at the College of New Caledonia including but not limited to Computer Networking, Information Technology, etc. Students will gain first-hand experience of classes at CNC, with engaging and dynamic instructors.
 They will tour the facility and be introduced to the post-secondary application process.
 Lunch will be provided.

 Explore Health Sciences courses, Medical Laboratory Technology Science Diploma, the Practical Nurse Diploma, and the Nursing, Bachelor of Science (Northern Collaborative Baccalaureat Nursing Program), the Medical Radiography Technology Diploma Program, the Health Care Assistant Certificate Program, the Dental Assisting Certificate Program and the Dental Hygienist Program.
 Experience hands-on activities, and lectures, as well as an introduction to the College of New Caledonia (CNC).